 - true = makes the event a non-interaction – to specify that this Event should not be counted as an interaction and thus, should be ignored for the bounce rate calculation.

 - false = count the event as a user interaction – to specify that the Event should be considered as an interaction.

 Now, after we’ve broken down to the basics of the event tracking, you are able to alter the tracking code to your own needs and start to track your own events.
-The next step would be to decide on which elements of your site you want to track, to implement the code to your website and to start collecting data.
+The next step would be decided on which elements of your site you want to track to implement the code to your website and to start collecting data.
 Check out my next post, to see how and where exactly to put the event tracking code.